dkuanyshbaev/carbon-assets/README.md

 * **Carbon Asset burning:** Burn of tokenized carbon asset.
 The owner receives Burn Certificate.
 * **BurnCertificate:**  The storage of amount of carbon assets burned per `AccountId` per `AssetId`.

+### Basic flow configuration

+1. It's necessary to setup custodian for minting assets.
+Use sudo `set_custodian` extrinsic to some address
+2. Don't forget to replenish balances of addresses which will hold assets (even those where you're going to transfer to)

 ### Tokenization flow
 1. User creates a carbon asset via `create` extrinsic.
 The user sets a name and a symbol of the asset.
 Asset decimals are set to 9. `AssetId` is generated.
 2. User goes to the external registry and buys and retires/transfers the asset with the generated `AssetId` (and maybe name too).
 The user receives some kind of public serial number of retirement.